jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 - Immunity should only prevent damage, not all targeting
 - STEAM: flowkrad [has Spellmasons] Sep 20 @ 6:27am

-had the same bug happen. playing solo a resurrected a few of those guys that reduce max mana on hit and they hit a few times (did not reduce max mana to zero) i killed the deathmason and without giving any turns to respond it spawned multiple of them and killed me (no warning indicator i was going to get hit either)
+had the same bug happen. playing solo a resurrected a few of those guys that reduce max mana on hit and they hit a few times (did not reduce max mana to zero)

 - Mattmellow
 The spell costs aren't going back down to their original cost if I can't see them (casting from the spellbook while the spells aren't in the hotbar or side areas).
 You can see this in a new run if you take all of the spells out of view and only cast from the spellbook, on your next turn the spell cost will not decrease.
 Is this intentional?